Wouterdek/NodeNetwork/components.md

 permalink: /components
 ---

-# Overview of visual components
+# Overview of visual components/terminology

 In order to understand the code and documentation, it is important to understand the naming scheme for the GUI controls.
 The general hierarchy is as follows: